-The applicant proposes turning a townhouse into a Commercial Short-Term Rental (C-STR).
-This C-STR would be within the existing 2-bedroom structure and according to the applicant, would have a total capacity of six individuals.
+The applicant proposes turning a condominium unit into a Commercial Short-Term Rental (C-STR).
+This C-STR would be within the existing 2-bedroom structure on site (Unit #506) and, according to the applicant, would have a total capacity of five individuals.
 There are no proposed expansions or related improvements to the property proposed as part of this application.